Champion Energy

-Champion Energy Services, LLC is a retail electricity provider (REP) based in Houston, Texas.
-Champion Energy currently serves residential, governmental, commercial and industrial customers in deregulated electric energy markets in Texas, Illinois, Ohio, Pennsylvania, New Jersey and New York; governmental, commercial and industrial customers in Delaware, Maryland and Washington, D.C.; and natural gas customers in Illinois.
-The company is a subsidiary of Calpine.
+Champion Energy is a retail electricity provider (REP) based in Houston, Texas.
+Champion Energy currently provides electricity services to residential customers in Texas and to commercial and industrial customers in deregulated electric energy markets across the country including Connecticut, Illinois, Maine, Maryland, Massachusetts, New Jersey, New York, Ohio, Pennsylvania, and Texas.
+The company is a retail subsidiary of Calpine, America's largest generator of electricity from natural gas and geothermal resources.

 History

-Champion Energy Services, LLC was first licensed by the Public Utility Commission of Texas (PUCT) in 2004.
-After entering the market in 2005, Champion has seen strong growth and currently serves around 2,000,000 residential customer equivalents, with a peak load of near 4,500 megawatts.
+Champion Energy was first licensed by the Public Utility Commission of Texas in 2004.

-Products and Services
+Products and services

 Champion Energy Services offers a variety of retail plans depending on the market served and the customer classification.
 All markets and customer classifications can select fixed price plans that allow customers to lock in an electricity rate for the term of the agreement.
 For commercial customers, more complex options are available including index, hybrid (fixed and index combinations), block and index, and layered purchase options.
 These commercial plans are customer-specific, require greater customer involvement, and have a substantially different risk profile than fixed price plans.

-J.D.
-Power and Associates Rankings
+Recognition

 The company ranked "Highest in Residential Customer Satisfaction with Retail Electric Service" according to the J.D.
 Power and Associates Texas Residential Retail Electric Provider Customer Satisfaction Studies from 2010-2013 and again from 2015-2016.
+A+ rating with the Better Business Bureau, Awarded "Best Texas Electricity Provider" three years in a row from Texas Electricity Ratings, and a 5-star rating from the Public Utility Commission of Texas (PUCT).